The Wretched Heir

 For the first time in centuries, Michael wished he could feel.
 He wanted to be able to show his pride in Mara’s accomplishments.
 Even if it was only for a brief moment, he wanted to show the affection he knew he had for her that had been locked away.

 A fearful shiver struck his chest at the thought.
 It was the countess.
 Was this her punishment for trying to break free, to desire, to feel?
 She knew his heart.
 She always did.
-He lowered his gaze again in defeated.
+He lowered his gaze again in defeat.
 Only a fool would think to defy her.

 “The time shall come at which hour the two of thee shall meet,” the hooded vampire made a wide gesture behind him to a polished, black coffin, sitting against the wall on a platform.
 “The lady has awaited thy birth for such a long time, Sun Dweller.
 I believe the lady shall find thee most favorable.
 Come hither.”